vbarsegyan-fn/deployment/README.md

 # MAESTRO Stake Pool Deployment

 ## TODOs
-* Use --restart flag when running containers so that they restart upon host reboot'
+* Use `--restart` flag when running containers so that they restart upon host reboot
 * Use fully qualified DNS names for block producer and relays
 * Change username from `ubuntu` to `cardano`
 * Figure out why cardano-cli metadata hash generator is different from what the network expects